seananderson/metafolio/inst/ms/ms.md

 - I think there is room for expansion of the discussion (we still have ~500 words to play with).
-The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmon.
+The discussion could benefit from bringing in more concrete examples of how this ties in with PNW salmon and I welcome your ideas here.
+If we have space we could also discuss our results in the context of response diversity literature.

 - The supplementary figures and captions aren't finished but should be quick to generate.